-DO NOT LOSE THE CODE RE-REG-ISTERING KEY!
-CONTACT YOUR DEALER IMMEDIATELY IF IT IS LOST!
-If the code re-registering key is lost, the existing standard keys can still be used to start the vehicle.
-However, registering a new standard key is impossible.
-If all keys have been lost or damaged, the entire immobilizer system must be replaced.
-Therefore, handle the keys carefully.
+NOT LOSE THE CODE RE-REGISTERING KEY!
+CON-TACT YOUR DEALER IMMEDI-ATELY IF IT IS LOST!
+If the code re-registering key is lost, registering new codes in the standard keys is impossible.
+The standard keys can still be used to start the vehicle, however if code re-registering is required (i.e., if a new standard key is made or all keys are lost) the entire immobilizer system must be replaced.
+Therefore, it is highly recommended to use either standard key and keep the code re-registering key in a safe place.

-- Do not submerse in water.

-- Do not expose to high temperatures.

-- Do not place near magnets.

-- Do not place near items that transmit electrical signals.

-- Do not handle roughly.

-- Do not grind or alter.

-- Do not disassemble.

-- Do not put two keys of any immobilizer system on the same key ring.
+- Do not submerse any key in water. - Do not expose any key to excessively high temperatures. - Do not place any key close to magnets (this includes, but not limited to, products such as speakers, etc.). - Do not place items that transmit electrical signals close to any key. - Do not place heavy items on any key. - Do not grind any key or alter its shape. - Do not disassemble the plastic part of any key. - Do not put two keys of any immobilizer system on the same key ring. - Keep the standard keys as well as keys of other immobilizer systems away from this vehicle's code re-registering key. - Keep other immobilizer system keys away from the main switch as they may cause signal interference.